Camerash/guides/auth/basics/android.md

 [[toc]]

 ## Overview

-Skygear support user authentication with email or username.
-The following shows how it works using Skygear SDK.
+Skygear supports user authentication with email or username.
+This guide will show you how it works using the Skygear Android SDK.

-The global `Container` named `skygear` will be used throughout the examples:
+The global `Container` named `skygear` will be used throughout the examples in this guide:
 ```java
 Container skygear = Container.defaultContainer(this); // Global Container
 ```

+**Some basic concepts**

+### Access token

+Skygear handles the user login session using an access token stored in the local storage.

 Each user, when logged in, will be given a generated String called `Access Token`, which is like a identification card for the user.
-It is used by the Skygear server to identify who are you.
+It is used by the Skygear server to identify who you are.

-Example of usage of `Access Token` is the method `whoami`, which will send the current `Access Token` to the server to return a `User` object.
+The method `whoami` illustrates the usage of `Access Token`.
+When it is called, Skygear will send the current `Access Token` to the server and the server will return a `User` object.

+### Database operation

+The authenticated states of a user will affect the database operation he can perform.

+Records in the public database can be queried without any user session.
+But if you want to write and/or update any records, a user session is required.

-## Signing up / Logging in / Logging out
+## Signing up

-### Signing up

-A user can sign up using:
+There are 2 APIs you can use to sign up a user:
-1. Username
-2. Email
+1. `signupWithUsername`: signing up with a username and a password
+2. `signupWithEmail`: signing up with an email and a password

-The following shows how to sign up a user with username and password.
+The following example shows how to sign up a user with username and password.

 ```java
 String username = getUsername(); // get from user input